-Learning Outcomes- Assessment Criteria- The learner will: The learner can: Understand ethical concerns relating to Information Technology activities.
-1.1 Analyse the types of conflicts of interest for IT professionals.
-1.2 Critically evaluate various ethical issues for IT professionals.
+Learning Outcomes- Assessment Criteria- The learner will: The learner can: 1.
+Understand ethical 1.1 Analyse the types of conflicts of interest for IT concerns relating to professionals.
+Information Technology 1.2 Critically evaluate various ethical issues for IT activities. professionals.
 1.3 Identify ethical issue(s) within an IT organisation and recommend solutions.
-2. Understand the legislative environment relating to Information Technology activities.
-2.1 Critically evaluate the implications of legislation for IT activities.2.2 Critically evaluate the impact of related legislation on the IT sector.
-Understand common types of computer-oriented crimes.
-3.1 Define the main categories of cybercrime.3.2 Critically evaluate the major categories of cybercrime.
-Be able to review security risks in an organisation and design an IT security policy.
-4.1 Evaluate various risk assessment procedures.
-4.2 Summarise the BS ISO 31000:2009 risk management principles and guidelines.
+2. Understand the 2.1 Critically evaluate the implications of legislation for legislative environment relating IT activities. to Information Technology 2.2 Critically evaluate the impact of related legislation activities. on the IT sector.
+Understand common 3.1 Define the main categories of cybercrime. types of computer-oriented 3.2 Critically evaluate the major categories of cybercrime. crimes.
+4. Be able to review 4.1 Evaluate various risk assessment procedures. security risks in an 4.2 Summarise the BS ISO 31000:2009 risk organisation and design an IT management principles and guidelines. security policy.
 4.3 Describe how IT security can be aligned with organisational policy.
 4.4 Design and implement an IT security policy for an organisation.